-In 2022:
+In 2022 the CFC (on behalf of NRDP) submitted a change application to DNRC to convert the water rights for Helen Johnson ditch associated with the former Deer Lodge River Ranch to instream flow.
+DRNC issued their correct and complete determination in September of 2022.
+In 2023, DNRC issued their preliminary determination on January 24 and their change authorization on April 10th, 6 cfs (424.30 acre-feet) will be protected instream between July 15th and September 30th to "enhance stream flows for the benefit of the fishery resource in the Clark Fork River."

-- The CFC (on behalf of NRDP) submitted a change application to DNRC to convert the water rights for Helen Johnson ditch associated with the former Deer Lodge River Ranch to instream flow.
-DRNC issued their correct and complete determination in September of 2022 and is currently analyzing the water rights change application.
-Initial discussions with DNRC indicate that approximately 6 cfs will be protected instream for 36 days starting when the trigger flow of 40 cfs occurs. - In addition, NRDP implemented a project with the last remaining water user on the Helen Johnson ditch that eliminated the use of the ditch while still providing stock water and limited irrigation.
+In 2023, NRDP in conjunction with funding CFC secured from the Resource Legacy Fund completed a project with the last remaining water user on the Helen Johnson ditch that eliminated the use of the ditch while still providing stock water and limited irrigation.
 To maximize use of resources, this work was coordinated with DEQ's remediation of the area.